small lotus divider graphic on neutral colored background.

 Why This Matters for Families

-For families, thoughtful evaluation helps prevent unnecessary supplementation and reduced the risk of unintended effects—especially when products are used consistently over time.
+For families, thoughtful evaluation helps prevent unnecessary supplementation and reduces the risk of unintended effects, especially when products are used consistently.
+Understanding what the supplement is providing, and whether it fits the actual need, is more useful than responding to a label claim.

 Pulling It All Together